merenlab/merenlab.org/data/roseobacter-metabolomics/index.md

 ### Untargeted metabolomics

 Exometabolomes were measured in duplicate from the supernatant of each biological replicate at the beginning of the experiment and after 255 hours.
-DOM was extracted via Priority PolLutant SPE cartridges, which preferentially retain hydrophobic organic compounds.
+DOM was extracted via Priority PolLutant (PPL) SPE cartridges, which preferentially retain hydrophobic organic compounds.
 The analytes were then measured by FT-ICR-MS in negative ion mode using electrospray ionization.
 The mass error was <0.1 ppm for all samples following calibration to endogenous peaks.
 Only masses detected in all replicates of a culture and not present in blanks were retained.
 Molecular formulas were assigned to spectra by [ICBM-OCEAN](https://pubs.acs.org/doi/10.1021/acs.analchem.9b05659) software.

 The fate of molecular formulas was tracked from pure culture to co-cultures.
 The fastest growing strain, SH4, yielded 2,216 formulas, or 89% of formulas found in pure cultures of the four strains.
 Across all co-cultures, 2,066 formulas were also found in pure cultures, while 2,508 were not.
 A majority of formulas novel to the co-cultures were unique to a single co-culture.